 #1 [A] ROUND 3

 This whisky is young AND old, but the palate is confused/confusing.
 I’m told its a sherry cask finish.
 I’m amazed by [thanks to the finishing], how fresh the nose is.
 [In hindsight, I don’t remember the 25yo being so vibrant].
-I start to think this is BBR’s sherried blend [WLP86, 80 & 79], that I introduced it to my sister a few months ago, though I find this far more favourable.
+I start to think this is BBR’s sherried blend [WLP86, 80 & 79] that I introduced to my sister a few months ago, though I find this expression far more favourable.